Vidigal-code/nslt-challenge/front-end/README.md

 - **Categories** & **Orders**: CRUD flows equal to the backend requirements.
 - **Dashboard**: KPI cards + charts (Recharts) with filters for product, category, date range, and aggregation period (daily/weekly/monthly).
 - **Storybook**: tables and forms documented for handoff (`pnpm storybook`).

+> Tip: The Storybook script now wipes stale caches and disables the manager cache to avoid "Loading chunk ... failed" errors.
+If you still see it, rerun `pnpm storybook` so it rebuilds fresh.

 ## Testing & CI